mnhollandplum/ruby-submissions/1804-b/1module/mastermind/Andrew_Mockett.md

 - [x] Code does not exceed 80 characters per line
 - [x] Each class has correctly-named files and corresponding test files in the proper directories

-### 2. Breaking Logic into Components
+### 2. Breaking Logic into Components: 3

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 10 lines
+- [x] Developer writes methods less than 10 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [x] No more than 3 methods break the principle of SRP

-### 3. Test-Driven Development
+### 3. Test-Driven Development: 3

 - [ ] Each method is tested
-- [ ] Tests implement Ruby syntax & style
+- [x] Tests implement Ruby syntax & style

-### 4. Functionality
+### 4. Functionality: 3

-- [ ] Application meets all requirements (extension not req'd)
+- [x] Application meets all requirements (extension not req'd)